smitshah/Statistics-Probability-and-Numerical-Methods/Interpolation formulae/README.md

-# Write a Matlab script for Interpolation formulae
+# Write a Matlab script for Lagranges Interpolation